 Therefore if you are taking regular adventures to the mountains or seas then these lens should be a consideration, but otherwise a well made lens that offers that all that all important UV400 protection will be sufficient for enjoying the great outdoors.

-Pala offer a limited amount of polarised styles to accommodate those wanting that extra performance and can find them by using the search filter. otherwise our eco-based nylon lenses come with UV400 as standard.
+Pala offer a limited amount of polarised styles to accommodate those wanting that extra performance and can find them by using the search filter.

 You can use prescription lenses for all our acetate frames.
 Simply take them to your local optician where they can colour match your existing lens to your required prescription.
 Please note that you are unable to use prescription lenses in metal frames, due to the narrowness of the frame and inability to hold a thicker lens.